Compare two cars

 Verdict

 Cupra appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Spanish car offers slightly better overall protection and takes the lead.
 It all continues in the same direction, with Cupra being considerably quicker, thus putting more smile on driver's face.
 The Spanish car offers somewhat better range.
 I believe that, when we take all into account, we have only one winner here - the Cupra.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.